Sea Witch (container ship): Aftermath

-In October of 2021, US Shipping Corp sold the Chemical Pioneer for scrap.
-She left Tioga Marine Terminal in Philadelphia on Tuesday, December 14 for Malta for bunkers with a final destination of India.
-US Shipping was purchased in August of 2021 by SEACOR Holdings and Chemical Pioneer was determined to be redundant during the merging of the two companies fleets.
+In October 2021, US Shipping Corp sold the Chemical Pioneer for scrap.
+She left Tioga Marine Terminal in Philadelphia on Tuesday, December 14 for Malta for bunkers with a final destination of Aliağa, Turkey, where she was beached in 2023.
+US Shipping was purchased in August 2021 by SEACOR Holdings and Chemical Pioneer was determined to be redundant during the merging of the two companies fleets.